ambiorix-web/ambiorix-docs/content/docs/ambiorix/websocket.md

 weight: 11
 ---

-Websockets allow for bi-directional communication between the client and the server. ie. sending mesages from the client to the server and vice versa.
+Websockets allow for **bi-directional** communication between the client and the server. ie. sending messages from the client to the server and vice versa, without the need to refresh the page or constantly poll for updates.

+Websockets are ideal for real-time features like live notifications, chat apps, collaborative tools, etc.

 You can listen to incoming messages with the `receive` method which takes:

 1. the `name` of the message to handle and
 1. a `handler` function to run when a message with `name` is received.
-The callback function must accept the message as first argument and optionally the socket as second argument.
+The callback function must accept the message as first argument and optionally the websocket connection object (`ws`), which can be used to send a response back to the client.

 Below is a handler listening to the message `hello`, prints the message and uses the websocket to send a response.

 ```r
 hello_ws_handler <- \(msg, ws) {